Login

 5.2 The seeded position of players will be shown on the draw as follows 1, 2, 3-4, 5-8, 9-16, 17-32.
 Players in a seeded range (3-4, 5-8 etc.) will be entered in these positions randomly and no consideration will be given to the relative ranking of the players within this range.

 5.3 The draws and playing schedule will be available on the website approximately 1 week after the registration closing date for the tournament.
 Players should check the event website regularly up to and including the day of the tournament in case any alterations have been necessary.
-Players affected by these changes will be notified individually by the Event Coordinator, where possible.
+Players affected by these changes will be notified individually by the Event Manager, where possible.

 6. Match Conduct

-6.1 Matches should be conducted in accordance with World Squash Singles Rules 2020.
+6.1 Matches should be conducted in accordance with World Squash Singles Rules 2024.

 6.2 Players are expected to comply with the England Squash Code of Conduct both on and off court.
 Abusive language or behaviour towards employees and members of the host club, tournament officials or other players is unacceptable and subject to sanction by ESM.
 In addition to any penalties imposed by England Squash or other relevant national governing body, repeated infringement of Rule 15 of the Rules of Squash regarding conduct will be subject to sanction by ESM.
 Sanctions imposed by ESM include, but are not limited to, verbal or written warnings and temporary or permanent exclusion from ESM tournaments.